patfiaux/RELICS/README.md

 analysis.specs$crisprEffectRange <- 1000
 ```

 Once you have your flags set, create a specification file using the `write_specs_file()` function.
-The two arguments it takes are the list with flags you just set and the name of the file (.txt will be added automatically so don' include that)
+The two arguments it takes are the list with flags you just set and the name of the file (.txt will be added automatically so don't include that)
 ```r
 write_specs_file(analysis.specs, 'Type_3_exampleSim_specs')
 ```

 ### 3. Run RELICS
-Once you have your specification file set up simply use the `analyze_data()` function to start the RELICS analysis.
-For the example given it will take about 5 min, depending on your operating system.
+Once your specification file is setup simply use the `analyze_data()` function to start the RELICS analysis.
+For the example given it will take about 5 min on a typical desktop computer.
 ```r
 analyze_data('Type_3_exampleSim_specs.txt') # or whatever you named your spec. file
 ```